clean-code-workshop/sigrid-training-2022/README.md

+TODO:
-TODO: Sigrid explanation and examples of changes in the codebase
+- Sigrid explanation and examples of changes in the codebase
+- Explain OSH